cljung/B2C-devdiv/groups/README.md

     </ClaimsSchema>
 ```

 You then need to add a claims provider to call the Azure Function.
+This change goes inside the `<ClaimsProviders>` element in your `TrustFrameworkExtensions.xml`.
 Update the following
 - ServiceUrl
 - tenantId <InputClaim>